mm3509/b9122/syllabus/appendix-policies.md

 Don't try to outsmart me.
 If you cheat, the risks you are taking far exceed the benefits.
 Don't do it.

-If you have read this far, let me know by the end of lecture 2 and I'll owe you a beer or a cider.
+If you have read this far, let me know by the end of lecture 1 that you found this Easter Egg.

 ## Late assignments earn zero grade